We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 “Most doctors are not formally trained in medical cannabis.
 That being said, it is still important to let your doctor know if you plan on trying a cannabis product,” Weiss said.

 “Cannabis is broken down by the liver, so if you take other products that are broken down by the liver, there could be an interaction.
 For example, some blood thinners are broken down in the same part of the liver as CBD,” she explained.

 If you take a blood thinner, talk with your doctor before you try CBD.

-In some states, like Pennsylvania, the law states that a cannabis-trained physician or pharmacist must be available to consult with caregivers and patients.
+In some states, like Pennsylvania, the law states that a cannabis-trained physician or pharmacist must be available in a dispensary to consult with caregivers and patients.

-In the event that you cannot meet with a pharmacist in the dispensary, a trip to your local pharmacy may answer your questions.
+In the event that you cannot meet with a pharmacist, a trip to your local pharmacy may answer your questions.

 “Your local pharmacist can perform a search for you and look up drug interaction information with the medicine you have been prescribed,” Weiss said.

 Is CBD effective for neuropathic pain?

 However, we need more evidence from clinical trials on humans to make any conclusions.

 “The value and role of CBD to manage neuropathic pain is currently unknown and being studied.
 There is hope that CBD may help reduce the pain in the hands and the feet due to peripheral neuropathy,” Weiss said.

 Does CBD help with neuropathy in feet?